 Last night, instead of going upstairs right before crashing out, I immediately took a shower and went up to bed to read.
 Reading in bed never fails to make me sleepy, so I had no problem crashing out.

 It’s too cold.
-In Tucson, it’s really not* cold* compared to other cities.
-I give myself a perspective pep talk and remember that what I can freezing is someone else’s summer.
+In Tucson, it’s really not *cold* compared to other cities.
+I give myself a perspective pep talk and remember that what I call freezing is someone else’s summer.
 I keep that in mind, bundle up and remind myself that cold runs feel much better than sweltering summer Bikram runs.